The Stage Gate Process doesn’t get enough love from Project Managers. Yet it has the potential to:

 If you use – or know of – another name, please do tell us in the comments, below.

-In a Stage Gate process, you break your project into stages, or phases.
+In a Stage Gate or Phase Gate process, you break your project into stages, or phases.
 Each stage ends with a gate.
 And the metaphor is simple:

 You can’t complete a stage, and cross to the next one, until you pass through the gate.